-In reviewing the attached documents, which appear to be redacted ATF internal investigative reports and emails, the following was noted.
+In reviewing the attached documents, which appear to be redacted law enforcement sensitive ATF internal investigative reports and emails, the following was noted.

 Attachment 1: This multiple sale summary report is dated 11/25/2009.
 It relates to a purchase made on 11/24/2009.
-At that time, ATF was not yet identified by ATF as a "suspect" in the Suspect Gun Database.
+At that time, ATF was not yet identified by ATF as a "suspect" in the Suspect Gun/Person Database.